 After you’ve completed the job assessment(s), make a few notes for yourself.
 This will allow you to speak knowledgeably about the job assessment process with your potential employer.
 Demonstrating that you took the test seriously will show them your commitment to the position.

 Don’t be afraid to ask the hiring manager how you did.
-Even if you receive criticism or negative feedback, knowing how you might improve in the future is invaluable information.
+Even if you receive criticism or negative feedback, it is important to evaluate the results of a job assessment to better understand your strengths and weaknesses to further improve yourself for the future.

 For more help on how to prepare for a job assessment test, contact the trained staff at Sparks Group.
 With knowledge and experience in the field, we’d be happy to share our thoughts and help you excel on your next job assessment!